 When I turned eight years old, my parents picked up and moved to the boonies – the tiny town of Thompsonville, NY.
 (Not too far from the site of the 1969 Woodstock concert).
 Don’t drive through the town too fast – if you blink you will miss it.

 After graduation, I found out quickly that there were no jobs to be found in the geology field.
 As a result, I worked for two years as a combination sales engineer/marketing manager for a marketing company near my parents’ home.
-The company sold industrial controls which would require pages to describe.
-It had all of the hints of a dead end job, so I knew that it was time to move on.
+The company sold industrial controls that would require pages to describe.
+It had all of the hints of a dead-end job, so I knew that it was time to move on.

 I decided to go back to school to become a science teacher.
 I had saved enough money up to cover all my bills for a year of schooling.
 I attended SUNY New Paltz and received my New York State teaching certificates in earth science, chemistry, and general science.
 (I completed the requirements for my physics certification one year later.)
 After having studied for years in the hard sciences, I found the preparation for becoming a teacher incredibly easy.

-I somehow went on only one interview and ended up as an earth science teacher at Chatham High School, a wonderful small-town school in upstate New York.
-Three years later I switched to teaching physics, although I typically teach one earth science class each year.
-It’s hard to believe, but I have been teaching been teaching for over twenty-five years now.
+I somehow went on only one interview and ended up as an Earth Science teacher at Chatham High School, a wonderful small-town school in upstate New York.
+Three years later I switched to teaching Physics.
+I retired in June 2020.
+Since this was during the pandemic, I filmed the video on the left as a goodbye to my students.

 My favorite television show of all time is The Twilight Zone.
 I can’t say that I have seen all of the episodes, but I have seen quite a few.
 (I stayed up way too late in high school.)
 There were many excellent episodes, but I love Time Enough at Last.
 That is the episode where the late Burgess Meredith loves to read and read and read, but his wife constantly taunts him about it.
 While on his lunch break at the bank he works for, he goes into the bank vault for some quiet reading.
 When he comes out, he finds that the whole world has been blown to smithereens and that he is the last man alive.
 He now has all the time in the world to read, but in the typical Twilight Zone twist, his glasses shatter and he can no longer see the printed word.